bartkozal/hocus-pocus/docs/sticky-footer.md

 layout: default
 ---

-Footer pin to the bottom of viewport, like on this page.
+Pin footer to the bottom of a viewport, like on this page.

-Set its height as `$sticky-footer-height`.
+Please remember to set the height of footer first with `$sticky-footer-height`.

 ```html
 <footer class="sticky-footer">